 Step 2.
 Invite participants to a scheduled remote training session

-You can add up to 200 participants on RingCentral Video.
-Participants don’t need a RingCentral account in order to join the virtual training—they can join just by clicking a link in their internet browser.
+On the Standard Plan, you can add up to 100 participants on RingCentral Video.
+Participants don’t need a RingCentral account in order to join the virtual class—they can join just by clicking a link in their internet browser.

 Here’s how to send your invites:

-1. Tap “Schedule” to create a meeting, then input the date and time, and set up the options for audio, video, and calendar.
+1. Tap “Schedule” to create a meeting or webinar, then input the date and time.
+When creating a meeting time, take into consideration the timezone of each participant.
+Then go ahead and set up the options for audio, video, and calendar.
 (If you want to start a meeting right away, just hit “Start.”)

-After you click “Schedule,” you can choose the time and date, and also make your meeting more secure by using a meeting ID and setting up a password:
+After you click “Schedule,” you can choose the time and date, and also make your meeting more secure by using a meeting ID and setting up a password—and yes, the app has a Dark Theme too:

-2. You can send invitations to participants via email (Google or Microsoft 365 are the default) or text message, directly from your phone’s RingCentral app.
+2. You can send virtual instructor-led training sessions (VILTS) invitations to participants via email (Google or Microsoft 365 are the default) or text message, directly from your phone’s RingCentral app.

-3. You can even just give participants a meeting ID, and ask them to sign in on their browsers.
+3. You (or the virtual trainer) can even just give participants meeting IDs and ask them to sign in to virtual classes on their browsers.

 Step 3.
 Prepare

-With RingCentral Video, you won’t need complicated tech-checks and sound-checks hours before the virtual training meeting, but you do need to have easy access to the presentations and multimedia materials you want to use.
+With RingCentral Video, you won’t need complicated tech-checks and sound-checks hours before the virtual training meeting.
+However, facilitators still need to have easy access to the presentations and multimedia materials you want to use.
 Here are a few preparation tips—whether you’re using RingCentral Video or any other virtual training tool:

 - Clean up your desktop so you have all your files easily accessible during the training.

 - Set up a second display monitor.
-This will make it easier for you to manage the materials and programs you might have open while running your virtual training.
+This will make it easier for you to manage the materials and programs you might have open while running your online trainings.
+Make sure you don’t have unwanted websites (like social media) open on your browser.

-- Subject matter experts (SMEs) often suffer from the “curse of knowledge,” which is a cognitive bias that makes them think that other people have the same level of context and background info that they do (which isn’t always the case).
-Have a non-SME or a layperson sit in on a dry run (or observe the actual training session) to evaluate the accessibility of the presentation.
+- Facilitators who are subject matter experts (SME) often suffer from the “curse of knowledge.”
+This is a cognitive bias that makes them think that other people have the same level of context and background info that they do (which isn’t always the case).
+Have a non-SME or a layperson sit in on a dry run (or observe the actual webinar) to evaluate the accessibility of the presentation.

 1. Bar latecomers from entering